 Dealing with stress is also critical.
 Take a hot bath at night, get a massage, try yoga, learn deep breathing or meditation.
 These techniques and others can help balance hormones.

 The bottom line is while PMS may be part of having a menstrual cycle, you don’t have to let your whole life be taken over by it.
 You can make even some of these changes and make a difference.
-Start with Asensia Fast Acting to give you sme relief and make the other changes gradually for long term relief.

 Daily Wellness Team